apeyser/god-script/README.md

 # god-script
 Compile a script into an executable image to run as setuid

+Remember: this is all very bad to do, like filling your code with goto's or using plain words as your password.

+In fact, forget that you've even seen this repo.

 ## Getting started
 Linux doesn't like setuid scripts, unlike BSD etc. So, we implement something similar to the BSD treatment of setuid scripts for Linux
 * A script is placed in an executable